nvbn/nvbn.github.io/_posts/2014-12-21-pyboard-uasyncio-csp.md

 28.012
 ```

-Similar generator for the pyboard gyro sensors:
+Similar generator for the pyboard gyro sensor:

 ```python
 @chan